isomerpages/moe-unitypri/_info-hub/P1 Administrative Matters.md

 Education (MOE) would like to collect necessary information about you and your child to facilitate the provision of educational services.</p>
 <p></p>
-<p>Please submit the information via the online SDF portal <a rel="noopener noreferrer nofollow" target="_blank">https://pg.moe.edu.sg/forms/sdf</a> starting
+<p>Please submit the information via the online SDF portal <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">https://pg.moe.edu.sg/forms/sdf</a> starting
 1 Dec 2025, 10 am.
 The portal can be accessed through the Services page on the Parents Gateway (PG) mobile app.
 Either parent may log in using their own SingPass account to submit the required particulars.</p>